therealasrz/LOL-analysis/README.md

 At the time of prediction, we only know the following information for each player: ‘kills',  'deaths', 'assists', 'firstbloodkill', 'monsterkills', and  'minionkills'.
 These are all the statistics collected during the game.
 We will train our model based on the above features.

 ## Baseline Model
+For the baseline model, we used a Random Forest Classifier, with the following three features: kills, deaths, assists, and firstbloodkill.
+Among these four features, kills, deaths, and assists are quantitative, and we utilized StandardScaler Transformer to transform them into standard scale.
+The firstbloodkill is a nominal categorical variable, and it is already in binary form, thus we do not need to perform more encodings.

+After fitting the model, our accuracy score on the training data is 0.79454.
+This means that our model is able to correctly predict 79.454% of data.
+This accuracy score may sound really high, but it is quite misleading since our data is unbalanced.
+The F-1 score of this model is 7.913% which is extremely low.
+Such a low F-1 score is due to a small Recall of 0.044336, as our model has many false negatives.
+Our model still has large improvement space, and we will improve it through adding more features, and tuning hyperparameters in the next section.

 ## Final Model
 ## Fairness Analysis